Ameera-Karabala/Bookstore-app-java/README.md

 # Bookstore-app-java
-Java Swing bookstore application (COE528 project)
+Java Swing bookstore application

-This is a bookstore application I built for my COE528 project.
+This is a bookstore application I built as a personal project.
 It uses Java Swing for the GUI and follows object-oriented design.

 The app has two types of users: owner and customer.